 What character should I be?

 Feel free to let your imagination run wild as you invent your character.
-Be any race you want to be, modify your appearance to your tastes and think up the perfect name (if it isn’t already taken).
+Be any race you want to be, modify your appearance to your tastes and think up the perfect name (as long as it isn’t already taken).
 There are no wrong choices.
 As you play, you will be able to develop your character in any of several directions, so don’t worry about making a wrong choice in the beginning.

 That said, I wish that I had understood some major differences between ESO and Skyrim before I made my choices.
 Specifically:

 - Be aware that both your account name and your character name are visible to all other players during gameplay.
+They cannot be hidden.
+So I would discourage you from using your real name.

 - There are only three attributes for ESO: Stamina (which means physical strength), Magicka and Health.
 Everyone needs all three, but you only get a certain number of points to assign and you must decide how to divide them between the three.
 More of one means less of another; you cannot have maximum values in all three.